 The declaration of trust has been approved by Work and Income New Zealand and meets the criteria required for exemption when applying for a Residential Care Subsidy.

-The $10,000 will be held in an interest bearing account held with Fortune Manning’s bankers until your death.
+The $10,000 will be held in an interest bearing account held with Fortune Manning’s bankers until the client’s death.

 At that time upon receipt of an invoice from the funeral director we will apply the $10,000 plus any interest earned towards for the cost of your funeral.
-Any funds not used will form part of your estate.
+Any funds not used will form part of the client’s estate.

-A fee of $200 plus GST plus disbursements of $9 plus GST will also be charged for attending to terminating the trust including payment of any funeral account.
+A fee of $300 plus GST plus disbursements of $21 plus GST will also be charged for terminating the trust including payment of any funeral account.

 For further information relating to Residential Care Subsidies please view the information on Work and Income New Zealand’s website using the following link: